 Decoding loan moratorium meaning and its many advantages

 The novel coronavirus pandemic dealt a severe blow to the common man's finances.
 In March 2020, the Reserve Bank of India (RBI) announced its first Loan Moratorium as a relief measure on loan EMI repayment for individuals and small businesses against the pandemic-induced lockdown.
 The apex bank then extended the moratorium again in August 2020 and May 2021; the latter with the Supreme court's intervention.
 With moratorium becoming the most popular finance buzzword in the aftermath of the covid-19 pandemic, we thought we thought it apt to write about it.
-Let us find out loan moratorium meaning in this article.
+Let us understand what is moratorium period and loan moratorium meaning in this article.

 A loan moratorium is a temporary suspension of loan repayment.
 It is a period wherein you are entitled to get a break on your loan repayment.
 You can stop paying the Equated Monthly Instalments or loan EMIs for a specific tenure during a moratorium.
 The moratorium tenure depends upon the type of loan you are repaying and differs from lender to lender.